Hungarian language: Modern Hungarian

 Today, the language holds official status nationally in Hungary and regionally in Romania, Slovakia, Serbia, Austria and Slovenia.

-In 2014 The proportion of Transylvanian students studying Hungarian exceeded the proportion of Hungarian students, which shows that the effects of Romanianization are slowly getting reversed and regaining popularity.
+In 2014 the proportion of Transylvanian students studying Hungarian exceeded the proportion of Hungarian students, which shows that the effects of Romanianization are slowly getting reversed and regaining popularity.
 The Dictate of Trianon resulted in a high proportion of Hungarians in the surrounding 7 countries, so it is widely spoken or understood.
 Although host countries are not always considerate of Hungarian language users, communities are strong.
 The Szeklers, for example, form their own region and have their own national museum, educational institutions, and hospitals.

+In the non-standard varieties of European languages there are to be found loanwords from Romani.
+Hungarian also has some Romani loanwords due to the large Roma population living in Hungary.